We get a lot of questions on how to form your first paintball team. Skill levels aside, the process is actually quite simple.

 Guys caneven be likely to leave if the team hits hard times down the road, which all teams will experience sooner or later as no team is perfect.
 How your team deals with drama and conflict will be the major factor when it comes to reaching the pinical of success.

 Just remember… paintball is meant to be fun.
+You don’t need to have all new gear, or one of the best paintball guns.
 Keep the love for the sport alive by enjoying every minute you are out there playing with your friends.